hjoly2003/Chapter16_Init/README.md

 # Then I initiated the deployment per-se...
 helm install hands-on-dev-env kubernetes/helm/environments/dev-env -n hands-on --create-namespace

-# And I have setted the newly created Namespace as the default Namespace for kubectl
+# And I have set the newly created Namespace as the default Namespace for kubectl
 kubectl config set-context $(kubectl config current-context) --namespace=hands-on
 ```